MeshinSogoBudoRenmei/meishin-muso-ryu-website/content/instructors.md

 {{< figure src="../images/Subaru Cherry Blossom Festival 2014 Tom Hill 02 (2).jpg" class="image fit" >}}

 # Thomas Hill
-### Jujitsu 7 dan, Iaido 5 dan
+### Jujitsu 7 dan, Iaido 5 dan, Kendo 4 dan
 ---
 Professor Thomas Hill has studied Danzan Ryu Jujitsu since 1971.
 In 1982, he opened his dojo, Shumpukan, in Stroudsburg.
-He holds the rank of 5 dan in Iaido in the Meishin Muso Ryu style; and the rank of 3 dan in Kendo with the All United States Kendo Federation.
+He holds the rank of 5 dan in Iaido in the Meishin Muso Ryu style; and the rank of 4 dan in Kendo with the All United States Kendo Federation.